n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Telegram/README.md

 ## Basic Operations

 - Chat
-	- Get up-to-date information about a chat
+	- Get up to date information about a chat
 	- Leave a group, supergroup or channel
 	- Get the member of a chat
 	- Set the description of a chat